 Version #3 — special “weekender” edition

-Having a few different styles keep emails dynamic and interesting.
-But notice that Chubbies never strays from using its logo and brand color in every header; it’s this consistency that makes the emails easily recognizable and well-branded.
+Having a few different email header styles keeps your emails dynamic and interesting.
+But Chubbies never strays from using its logo and brand color in every header, and it’s this consistency that makes the emails easily recognizable and well-branded.